Montana-Media-Arts/sound-fundamentals/modules/week-3/_posts/2008-01-01-field-recording.md

 These seemingly innocuous choices all impart ego and choice, and ultimately affect the way that the recording is captured and is experienced by the listener.
 As a result, since no capture of the real world (regardless of whether it is visual, sonic, or otherwise) can be done without imparting the ego from the individual capturing the phenomenon, modern field recording sound artists have realized that in addition to trying to capture the world "as it is," there is also significant value and reason to capture phenomenon of the world through conscious choices that emphasize or highlight aspects.

 > ## A Beginner’s Guide To… Field Recording
 >
-> Please read the following article by Lawrence English
+> Optional Reading, article by Lawrence English
 >
 > [English, Lawrence.
 A Beginner’s Guide To… Field Recording. in FACT.
 2014.](https://www.factmag.com/2014/11/18/a-beginners-guide-to-field-recording/)
 >